hphelion/documentation/moonshot/install.admin-node-prerequisites.md

 To enable the Admin Node Internet Access:

-1. On the Operational Dashboard, select the Environment tab > Prerequisites.
+1. On the Operational Dashboard, select the <b>Environment</b> tab > <b>Prerequisites</b>.

 2. For the Cloud Administration Node Internet Access, click **Edit Prerequisite**.

 3. Set the Network Interface to the network interface on the Admin Node that has been configured for internet access, for example, eth1.

-4. Leave the default Network Configuration checked as DHCP.
+4. Leave the default Network Configuration checked as <b>DHCP</b>.
 If you have a static IP address allocated for the node, uncheck DHCP and fill in the appropriate information.

 5. Set the HTTP Proxy Information applicable for your environment.
 If you are on a network that has a proxy, you must fill in this Proxy information.